April – June

 A little flavour of the Indie scene in June 1991 courtesy of ‘The Chart Show’.

-Still running all the extra dates I had been given by the West End Centre at the start of the year, we were very busy with The Buzz Club in June.
-A week after Levitation, we held a local band competition, lasting three nights and ending on the Saturday with Scorpio Rising (‘Just back from supporting The Neds’!) headling and the last of the local bands supporting them.
-The competition was sponsored by a microphone company and the winners got to play a gig in Germany.
-For those who might be curious, I believe Frayed Edge were the winners.
+Still running all the extra dates I had been given by the West End Centre at the start of the year, I was very busy with The Buzz Club in June.
+A week after Levitation, we held a local band competition, lasting three nights and ending on the Saturday with Liverpool’s Scorpio Rising headlining (‘Just back from supporting The Neds’!).
+The last of the local bands supported them.
+We organised judges; Danny and I took a night each, together for the third, and invited a few music industry friends to join the panel.
+The whole thing took quite a lot of organising.

 After all that, we drove up to London and headed straight to Covent Garden.